OWASP/cornucopia/README.md

   - Noto Sans Condensed Extra Bold
   - Noto Sans Extra Condensed Extra Bold

+### Dimensions

+#### Card decks:

+The "bridge" files are  (2.25 x 3.5" or 57mm x 88.8mm) standard playing cards.
+The "tarot" files are (2.75 x 4.75" or 71mm x 121 mm) standard playing cards.

+#### Cases:

+The "bridge" is 60 x 89.25 mm x 27.15 mm
+The "tarot" is 122.2 x 73.1 x 29.1 mm

+the "tarrot" box has standard dimensions used by Agile Stationary to print their Cyber Security Cornucopia Edition. the "bridge" box may need some refitting if used.

+#### Leaflets:

+The "bridge" files are  55mm x 87mm
+The "tarot" files are (2.75 x 4.75")

+The "bridge" and "tarot" version is 16-20 page spread depending on in which language you print.

+Please be aware, that the table of content for the indesign leaflet has to be adjusted for all language versions before printing except for the english version!!
+This is because indesign does not support auto adjusting the TOC.
+You may need to adjust the font size to fit either a 16 or a 20 page leaflet spread.
+DO NOT PRINT an 18 Page leaflet!
+It won't look good.

-Blead:
+### Blead:

 A standard blead set to 3mm for all 4 sides.

-Currently the cards are provided in two sizes:

-The 56x87mm files are 56mm x 87mm standard playing cards.
-The 80x120mm files are 80mm x 120 mm (Recommended for readability)

-NB: Please be aware, that the table of content for the indesign leaflet has to be adjusted for all language versions before printing except for the english version!!
-This is because indesign does not support auto adjusting the TOC.
+### Paper

+Use 0.300mm for the bridge cards and 0.350mm for the tarot cards.
+For the case and leaflet, just use common sense, The case should have enough room for a 20 page leaflet (printed front and back) with the 0.150-0.250mm paper if need be.

 ## Contributing to Development